-EMDR Therapy and Intensives
+EMDR Therapy and EMDR Intensives

 EMDR (eye-movement desensitization and reprocessing) therapy combines intervals of focusing on a traumatic event, upsetting memory, or physical sensation that causes distress, while at the same time engaging in some form of bilateral stimulation, typically moving eyes back and forth.
 This pairing of recalling the past within the safety of a therapeutic relationship and a stimuli that grounds the client in the present has been found to be effective in significantly reducing, and even eliminating, distressing symptoms of a variety of problems.

-Therapists use EMDR to treat a wide variety of problems; at Arbor Cove Therapy, LLC, EMDR is used to treat:
+Therapists use EMDR to treat a wide variety of problems.
+At Arbor Cove Therapy, LLC, EMDR is used to treat:

 anxiety disorders, including separation anxiety, generalized anxiety, social anxiety, performance anxiety, and phobias